 Samsung Galaxy X 4 Home Button Settings

 Smart Scroll was a feature included in the Samsung Galaxy X 4 that allowed your phone to scroll up and down automatically.
 It worked by using the phone’s face camera to track the movement of your head.
-That was the idea, but it went to market before the engineers were able to iron out all the kinks.
-You sometimes had to move your head really far to get it working.
+That was the idea, but it went to market before the engineers could iron out all the kinks.
+You sometimes had to move your head far to get it working.
 Too many customers lost patience with what they thought was an unnecessary feature.
 Some people felt the same way about the Air View.
 This was the feature that allowed Samsung users to preview notifications without having to touch the screen.

 Sony Experia AND Samsung Galaxy X 4 Smartphones

 You did this by hovering your finger over the app in question.
 Air View was usually alright at figuring out what you were pointing at, but it only worked with a handful of apps.
 As with the Sony Experia Smartphones No Have Home Buttons, developers wanted nothing to do with it.
 The Air View feature still lurks in the settings menu of many Samsung phones.
 But the company has stopped actively promoting it, so many people don’t realize it’s even still there.
 As for the Galaxy Beam?
-Samsung’s Grandiose framework Shaft and Bar 2 were the principle phones that went with a certain projector.
+Samsung’s Grandiose framework Shaft and Bar 2 were the principal phones that went with a particular projector.
 Now, even I can admit that’s kind of cool.
 It cost more than other Samsung phones at the time but still might’ve been successful if not for a few issues with the projector itself.

 Motorola And BlackBerry Smartphones

 The main problem was that it drained the battery too quickly, which discouraged people from using the Beam’s signature feature.
 Motorola tried something similar with one of their Moto Mod phone associations.
-It had most of the same problems as Samsung’s, but the fact that it was an optional attachment helped to soften the blow.
+It had most of the same problems as Samsung’s, but the fact that it was an optional attachment helped soften the blow.
 Now, I have to mention the brand that got the ball rolling: the BlackBerry Storm.
 It was BlackBerry’s first touch screen phone, and the company knew they needed something big to stand out from the crowd.
 How were they going to make it click with consumers?
 By making it click!
 The screen featured a structure called SurePress that was proposed to mimic the sound and feel of physical support.

 BlackBerry With Smartphones No Have Home Buttons